OpenTranslationBible/open-bible/en-GB/21.Ecclesiastes/md/ecclesiastes-12.md

 Remember your Creator before the silver cord is severed, and the golden bowl is broken; before the pitcher is shattered at the spring, and the wheel is broken at the well,

 ## Ecclesiastes 12:7
-and the dust returns to the earth as it was, and the spirit returns to God who gave it.
+and the dust returns to the ground as it was, and the spirit goes back to God who gave it.

 ## Ecclesiastes 12:8
-“Vanity of vanities,” says the Teacher, “all is vanity!”
+“Utter futility,” says the Teacher, “all is futile!”

 ## Ecclesiastes 12:9
 In addition to being wise, the Teacher also imparted knowledge to the people.
 He pondered, searched out, and arranged many proverbs.